opencollective/opencollective/SECURITY.md

 ## Process

-- Reporter submit a report
+- Reporter submit a report.
+To make sure that you don't loose too much time preparing a nice report if the issue is already known from us, you can submit just a small summary without technical details and proofs of concepts.
 - Open Collective Team...
-  - Confirms that the report has been received
+  - Confirms that the report has been received.
+If it's an unknown issue, we may ask you for more details.
-  - Tries to confirm/reproduce the issue
+  - Tries to confirm/reproduce the issue.
-  - Discuss results and possible impact to determine the score (low/medium/high/critical) and bounty amount
+  - Discuss results and possible impact to determine the score (low/medium/high/critical) and bounty amount.
-- Reporter is rewarded with a bounty at this stage (if applicable)
+- Reporter is rewarded with a bounty at this stage (if applicable).
-- Team works on a fix, verifies it an pushes it
+- Team works on a fix, verifies it an pushes it.
-- Team confirms that the issue has been patched and may ask reporter to check the fix
+- Team confirms that the issue has been patched and may ask reporter to check the fix.
 - We write a postmortem to document the issue.
 From this point it is safe for reporter to go public about the issue.

 ## How do we calculate the severity score